mobiusfund/investing/README.md

 When a strategy is filed under the `Investing/strat/` directory, it will be automatically submitted by the miner.
 Please see [README](https://github.com/mobiusfund/investing/tree/main/Investing/strat) for further info.

 A strategy can be revised or "rebalanced" whenever necessary.
-It will be automatically resubmitted based on the timestamp.
+It will be automatically resubmitted based on the file timestamp.
 Rebalancing can happen when updating the timestamp without changing the strategy file.
-A change in subnet allocation will incur [slippage](https://docs.learnbittensor.org/dynamic-tao/staking-unstaking-dtao/) costs as well as [staking/unstaking](https://github.com/opentensor/subtensor/pull/1386) fees.
+A change in asset allocation will incur [slippage](https://docs.learnbittensor.org/dynamic-tao/staking-unstaking-dtao/) costs as well as [staking/unstaking](https://github.com/opentensor/subtensor/pull/1386) fees for Tao/Alpha, and transaction fees for other assets.

+For US stocks, rebalancing is currently supported via two order types in a trading session: Market on Open (MOO) and Market on Close (MOC), to take advantage of maximum liquidity.
+Per NYSE and NASDAQ rules, only strategies submitted before 09:28 and 15:50 Eastern time will be counted.

-All strategy updates will be shown on the [dashboard](https://db.investing88.ai) immediately.
-Daily score calculation will take place after midnight UTC.
+All strategy updates are shown on the [dashboard](https://db.investing88.ai) immediately.
+Daily score calculation takes place at 04:00 UTC.

 One machine can run multiple miners with their corresponding strategies, with an extra argument e.g. `--axon.port 8092` added to the `pm2` command.
 However a new or revised strategy that is overly similar to a pre-existing one will receive a reduced score.